Ojself/Chessathor2/README.md

 ## Todo

-- Add screencaps / gif to github

 - Find better pics that are not blurry

 - Prettify Menu/HUD texts

 - Add favicon

-- Weight score calculation better
+- Add mute button for music and sounds

 ## Features wanted from community